Updated: Jun 9

 What to Consider in a Natural Mouthwash

-When shopping for a natural mouthwash, there are a lot of factors to consider.
-Some may be more important to you than others, but most people should evaluate their choices based on:
+Some of these factors may be more important to you than others, but most people should evaluate their choices based on:

-Efficacy — The best natural mouthwash will do its job well without potentially hazardous ingredients and synthetic chemicals.
+Efficacy — The best natural mouth rinse will do its job well (such as promoting healthy gums) without potentially hazardous ingredients and synthetic chemicals.
 As a point of reference, the FDA requires a product to kill 99.9% of bacteria in order to carry the antibacterial designation — something no natural mouthwash available in stores currently does.

 Taste — Even if it does the job well, few people would choose a natural mouthwash that tastes awful.

 Intensity or “burn” — Intensity is a personal preference.
 Some like it mild and some like the burn.
 Even if it’s alcohol free, some natural mouthwashes could “burn” just as much as their alcohol-based counterparts.

 Price — Many people are willing to pay a little bit of a premium for ingredients they feel better about, but everyone has their limits.

 Breath freshness — In addition to the oral health benefits of using mouthwash, most of us appreciate it for its breath-enhancing ability, which is good for your mouth and your social life.